StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 - Windowing method: [more details in this page](../health-state-and-event-notifications/add-a-health-check.md#windowing-method).
 - Aggregation: [see here a list of all possible aggregation methods](../../develop/reference/scripting/script-apis/telemetry.md#aggregation-methods).
 - Time window (or window size): By default the time window is 300000 milliseconds (or 5 minutes).
-The greater the time window is, less frequent your health state will be updated.
-Though if you configure it too small, you might have too many state changes for the component.
+It will directly influence the number of positive or false negative alerts you will get.
+Setting it too short might lead to a sudden spike in unwanted alerts, which might not help you meet your SLO.
+The longer you configure it the less sensitive it will be.
+You should balance the time window based on the metric and how early you want to be alerted on spikes.

 ### Check function: Error percentage